beamalsky/medical-examiner-data/README.md

 ### 💫 TK: Deploy

-All commits to master are currently deployed via Netlify to https://medical-examiner.netlify.com/.
+All commits to master are currently deployed via Netlify.